WGBH/AAPB2/app/views/override/faq.md

 be subject to the permission of the copyright owner, content creators, performers, unions, or other third parties.
 Privacy and publicity rights may also apply.
-The nature of content in the AAPB often makes it difficult to determine the content’s copyright status.
+The nature of content in the AAPB often makes it difficult to determine the content's copyright status.
 AAPB endeavors when possible to provide accurate factual information about copyright owners and related matters in catalog records, finding aids, and other texts that accompany collections or individual items that may assist patrons in making necessary legal